MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-siem.md

 ---
-title: Pull detections to your SIEM tools from Microsoft Defender Advanced Threat Protection
+title: Pull detections to your SIEM tools from Microsoft Defender for Endpoint
 description: Learn how to use REST API and configure supported security information and events management tools to receive and pull detections.
 keywords: configure siem, security information and events management tools, splunk, arcsight, custom indicators, rest api, alert definitions, indicators of compromise search.product: eADQiWindows 10XVcnh